Projects

 Anti-Blackness, Black Life, and Computing

-One of my current focuses’ is interrogating the relationships between anti-Blackness, Black Life and computing.
-Since humans are capable of perpetuating bias, we see that bias and racism incorporated into our technology.
-We have seen its affects facial detection algorithms, search queries, and more.
-In this work I join a community of scholars to engage with theory from Black Studies, Digital Media Studies, Technology Studies, and the Learning Sciences.
+Dr. Jones interrogates the relationships between anti-Blackness, Black Life and computing.
+When humans perpetuate bias such as negative racialization, that same bias and racism are embedded within our technology and education systems.
+For example, this affects facial detection algorithms, search queries, and more.
+In this work I join a community of scholars to engage with theory from Black Studies, Digital Media Studies, Information Science, Education, and the Learning Sciences.

 Publications: